Nguyen-HanhNong/Artwork-Exhibition-Web-Application/README.md

 ## What is this application?

-This application allows for client to create account to view artwork stored on a MongoDB database.
-It also allows clients to add artwork to the database, follow artists and sign-up for workshops hosted by artists.
+This application allows a client to create an account to view artwork stored on a MongoDB database.
+It also allows clients to add the artwork to the database, follow artists, and sign-up for workshops hosted by artists.

 ## Choice of programming languages and frameworks
 The website was primarily made using JavaScript and Express.
 I used Express as my web framework of choice for the following reasons: